Musculation

 Maintain a calorie deficit

-To reveal your rock-hard abs, it is important to gradually reduce your calorie intake while consuming essential nutrients.
-Restrictive diets are not sustainable and can be harmful in the long run.
+To reveal your rock-hard abs, it's important to gradually reduce your calorie intake while still consuming essential nutrients.
+Restrictive diets are unsustainable and can be harmful in the long run.

 Hydration

 Water makes up 65% of our body.
-Proper hydration facilitates metabolism and helps with detoxification, thus contributing to better muscle definition.
-So drink enough water even outside of your workouts.
+Proper hydration aids metabolism and aids in detoxification, contributing to better muscle definition.
+So, drink plenty of water even when you're not working out.

-Always consult a personal trainer or sports professional when introducing new complex movements into your routine.
-Make sure you understand the correct technique to avoid injuries.
-Patience and consistency in your efforts will lead you to visible and lasting results without losing energy.
+Always consult a personal trainer or fitness professional when introducing new, complex movements into your routine.
+Make sure you understand the correct technique to avoid injury.
+Patience and consistency in your efforts will lead to visible and lasting results without wasting energy.

 Reading next